An Introductory Bibliography

 2004.
 “Biosafety Considerations for Transgenic Insecticidal Plants: Non-Target Predators and Parasitoids, Encyclopedia of Plant and Crop Science, pp. 156-159.

-Mayet, Miriam.
+Mayet, Mariam.
 2007.
 “The New Green Revolution in Africa: Trojan Horse for GMOs?” in A. Norstad, ed.
 Africa Can Feed Itself.
 Oslo: The Development Fund.

 Relates the Alliance for a Green Revolution (AGRA) to Monsanto’s Seeds of Hope Campaign.

 Mushita, Andrew and Carol Thompson.
 2007.
 Biopiracy of Biodiversity – International Exchange as Enclosure.
 Trenton, New Jersey: Africa World Press.

 A comprehensive analysis of current issues relating to food production, from biopiracy and patenting, to how trade and land reform models promote industrial agriculture, concluding with successful African alternatives for sustainable food production and food sovereignty.